openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 the results of the problem: whether they answered the problem correctly, as well as their scores.
 However, you might want to temporarily hide problem results from learners when you run an exam, or permanently hide results when you administer a survey.
-You can do this by using the **Results Visibility** setting.
+You can do this by using the **Assessment Results Visibility** setting.

 .. note::
- The **Results Visibility** setting is a subsection setting.
+ The **Assessment Results Visibility** setting is a subsection setting.
 You cannot change the visibility of individual problems.
-The **Results Visibility** subsection setting overrides the **Show Answer** setting for individual problems.
+The **Assessment Results Visibility** subsection setting overrides the **Show Answer** setting for individual problems.
 Answers to problems are not visible when results are hidden.

-The **Results Visibility** setting affects the following common problem types.
+The **Assessment Results Visibility** setting affects the following common problem types.

 * :ref:`Checkbox`
 * :ref:`Dropdown`